SharaAkat0828/HPCFS-update/README.md

 # Updating High Plains Cattle Feeding Simulator (HPCFS)

 This project aims to update HPCFS in accordance with the latest Nutrient Requirements of Beef Cattle (NRBC) manual.
-The script loads data from various sources and graphs/tables about feedlot closeout estimations.
+The script loads data from various sources and generates graphs/tables about feedlot closeout estimations.